- Photos & Map

 Small groups (up to 6 people) increase safety.
 Communication with other winter sports enthusiasts and mutual consideration prevent dangerous situations.

-Be considerate of wildlife, respect protected areas and do not enter reforested areas.
-To get there, carpool or use public transportation.
+Respect wildlife, protected areas, and do not enter reforestation areas.
+For transportation, form car pools or use public transport.